mrhenniger/MRHenniger_JS_Utilities/README.md

 Revision log...

+V3 - October 7    - Added the new class Promises to provide extended functionality to the native Promise.
+You can use
+                    this like a stand Promise or use it as a flagging system where you can resolve and reject the promise directly.
+It also includes a memory feature so the Promise can be linked back to a specific item in a collection of items returned from a service.

-V2 - September 29 - Added the new classes Dom and DomCollection with aid in the manipulation of the dom.
+V2 - September 29 - Added the new classes Dom and DomCollection to aid in the manipulation of the dom.
 These
                     utilities are intended to be a lightweight alternative to the JQuery library.
 There isn't too much to them yet, but they have been proven useful in another project.
 I expect to develop them both further.
 Look for the tests in test_dom.html for examples of how these utility classes may be used.